 - Powerful limbs allow them to leap up to 50 feet in a single bound.

-- Males weigh between 120 and 200 pounds; females are slightly smaller.
+- Snow leopards are medium-sized big cats, larger than a lynx but smaller than a tiger.
+Males weigh between 120 and 200 pounds; females are slightly smaller

 - Body length is about 4 to 5 feet, with an additional 3 feet of tail length.

-Habitat and Range
+Habitat and Range Facts

 - They inhabit the rugged mountain regions of Central Asia, spanning 12 countries.

-- Live at elevations between 9,800 and 17,000 feet above sea level.
+- Snow leopards live at elevations between 9,800 and 17,000 feet above sea level.

 Diet and Hunting Facts

-Snow leopards primarily prey on mountain ungulates such as wild sheep and goats.
-Their hunting strategy relies on stealth, patience, and their ability to make powerful leaps to catch their prey.
-Unlike some other big cats, snow leopards rarely scavenge and rely almost entirely on their hunting skills to survive.
+- Their hunting strategy relies on stealth, patience, and their ability to make powerful leaps to catch their prey.

-- They are carnivorous predators primarily feeding on Mountain goats and wild sheep (Himalayan blue sheep, Siberian ibex) and smaller mammals like marmots, hares, and birds,
+- They are carnivorous predators primarily feeding on mountain goats and wild sheep (Himalayan blue sheep, Siberian ibex) and smaller mammals like marmots, hares, and birds.

-Snow Leopard Facts About Reproduction
+Snow Leopard Mating Facts

-Snow leopards have a slow reproductive rate, which makes population recovery difficult.
-Females typically give birth in hidden rocky dens, where they nurse and protect their cubs for the first few months of life.
-The cubs rely entirely on their mother for survival and gradually learn essential hunting skills as they grow.
+- Females typically give birth in hidden rocky dens, where they nurse and protect their cubs for the first few months of life.

 - Female snow leopards have a gestation period of 90 to 100 days.